Nontrivial absolutely continuous part of anomalous dissipation measures in time: Introduction

-holds for any $\nu \in [0, \infty) $ in the sense of distribution.
-Notice that, for any $\nu >0$ the distribution $\mathcal{D} [v_\nu]$ is non-negative, thanks to the definition of suitable Leray--Hopf solutions, and hence is a measure.
-In this setting we are interested in the anomalous dissipation, namely
+holds for any $\nu \in [0, \infty) $ in the sense of distribution. { For suitable Leray--Hopf solutions the distribution $\mathcal{D} [v_\nu] $ is non-negative and hence is a measure.} In the setting { of suitable Leray--Hopf solutions} we are interested in the anomalous dissipation, namely whether it holds true that